 The Clear and Convincing Evidence Standard

-Arizona does not take guardianship lightly.
-The court must find, by clear and convincing evidence, that three conditions are met before it can appoint a guardian.
+The law does not take guardianship lightly.
+The court must find, by clear and convincing evidence, that three conditions exist.
 The person must be incapacitated.
-The appointment must be necessary to meet demonstrated needs.
-And those needs cannot be met through less restrictive means, including appropriate technological assistance.
+The appointment must meet demonstrated needs.
+Those needs cannot be met through less restrictive means, including appropriate technology.

 The court may appoint a general or limited guardian as requested if the court finds by clear and convincing evidence that: 1.
 The person for whom a guardian is sought is incapacitated.
 2. The appointment is necessary to provide for the demonstrated needs of the incapacitated person.
 3. The person's needs cannot be met by less restrictive means, including the use of appropriate technological assistance.

 A.R.S. § 14-5304(B)This standard is deliberate.
-"Clear and convincing evidence" is a higher bar than the "preponderance of evidence" used in many civil cases.
+"Clear and convincing evidence" is a higher bar than the standard used in many civil cases.
 The court must be genuinely satisfied that guardianship is the right answer, not simply a convenient one.

 Limited Guardianship and Built-In Boundaries

-Arizona also requires fingerprinting of proposed guardians to enable criminal background checks, with exceptions for licensed fiduciaries and employees of financial institutions.
-If the guardianship is not based solely on physical incapacity, the court must report the appointment to the national instant criminal background check system.
+If the guardianship is not based solely on physical incapacity, the court reports it to the national background check system.

-For families, the takeaway is clear: having a durable power of attorney and healthcare directive in place is often the best way to avoid the guardianship process entirely.
+A durable power of attorney and healthcare directive can often help families avoid the guardianship process.
 These documents let you choose who acts on your behalf, on your terms.